NVIDIA-Omniverse/usd-plugin-samples/README.md

 Schema extensions are created by defining the schema using USD syntax, typically in a file called `schema.usda`.
 Before defining your schema classes, you must determine the name of your schema library.
 Since the entire USD community can add schema extensions, it is important to be able to recognize from which organization / application a schema extension originates and to name them uniquely enough such that naming collisions do not occur across applications.
 For example, across the NVIDIA organization, we want that our schema extensions are easily recognizeable by the community so it is clear what Omniverse will support and what 3rd party applications may not have support for.
 In general, you can expect the following:

-- `Omni` is be used as the recognizeable prefix used for our schema extensions.
+- `Omni` is the prefix used for NVIDIA's schema extensions.
 If `Omni` is not appropriate, other prefixes may be used as long as they are distinct enough to recognize that they came from NVIDIA (e.g., `PhysX`).
 - All applied API schemas will end with the `API` suffix (as well as adhering to the prefix rule above)
 - All properties added by an API schema will start with a recognizeable namespacing prefix (e.g., `omni`) and be namespaced appropriately (e.g., `omni:graph:attrname`, etc.)
 - Properties within an IsA schema may have namespace prefixes if derived from core USD schema types.